Burglar alarms for rented properties

 Tenants are at greater risk of burglary

 Why was this happening?
 The researchers believe that privately rented accommodation tended to have poorer levels of security.
 Door locks were of lower quality, and window locks, security lighting and burglar alarms were either low quality or missing entirely.
-Because neither the landlord nor the tenants had any great incentive to invest in the property, burglars were more likely to spot properties with security flaws they could exploit.
+Because neither the landlord nor the tenants had any great incentive to invest in the property, burglars were more likely to spot homes with security flaws which they could exploit.

 Other risks, according to campaign groups such as The Tenant’s Voice, relate to keys to the property.
 In most cases, landlords do not routinely change the locks between tenancies, which means that previous tenants can potentially easily gain entry to your home.
 Nearly 87% of landlords use a letting agent, according to Homelet, which means they also have keys.

-Your landlord’s obligations on home security
+Your landlord’s home security obligations

 Choosing the right burglar alarm system

-Wireless systems are also
+Wireless systems are also: